 Students had the opportunity to visit the majestic and rocky Mount Tanigawa (谷川岳), which is 1,977m tall.
 This mountain is located on the border between Gunma prefecture and Niigata prefecture, in northern Minakami.
 The imposing peak is popular among hikers and climbers all around Japan, and it is also considered one of the 100 most famous Japanese mountains.

 One group participated in a long stroll around the roads of the Tanigawa area, which offers impressive views of the Tanigawa valley, streams and waterfalls.
 The other two groups took the challenge to climb to the rocky peak: one walked a 600m vertical gain, while the other walked a 1,200m vertical gain (Which is almost the equivalent of climbing Mount Asama from our school!).
-The hikes were led by Stream 3 student leaders Kunawat (G12, Thailand), Angeles (G12, Venezuela) and a faculty member.
+The hikes were led by Stream 3 student leaders Kunawat (G12, Thailand), Angeles (G12, Venezuela).

 “I enjoyed going on this hike because it is an activity that I wouldn’t normally do in my home country, due to safety concerns.
 Hiking in Japan is amazing and the trails are very well-developed.
 I also had space to reflect on the nature; human beings are so small yet so capable of negatively affecting the environment.
 After this hike, I felt more connected to nature and keen to take more responsibility for it.” – Eduardo (G10, Mexico)